-If the second test is positive (i.e. indicating a reading at or above the Company advisory level) then the individual will be suspended with pay for that day or shift only, awaiting possible disciplinary proceedings.
+2. If the second test is positive (i.e. indicating a reading at or above the Company advisory level) then the individual will be suspended with pay, awaiting possible disciplinary proceedings.
 The employee will be escorted off the premises and suitable arrangements made for them to travel home.